 In March 2005, the FDA also granted a HDE to the CoAxia NeuroFlo catheter for the treatment of cerebral ischemia caused by symptomatic vasospasm following aneurysmal SAH.
 The NeuroFlo catheter is a multi-lumen device with 2 balloons mounted near the tip.
 The balloons can be inflated or deflated independently for controlled partial obstruction of aortic blood flow.
 It is assumed that the obstruction created by the inflated balloons will reduce blood flow to the lower part of the body while increasing blood volume to the upper part of the body, including the brain, without significant increase in pressure.
 The increase in cerebral blood volume presumably drives blood flow into the penumbra, restoring circulation and improving chances of recovery.
 This procedure has not exhibited significant cardiac, cerebral, or renal complications in clinical trials.
 The NeuroFlo catheter is inserted through an introducer sheath through the femoral artery, and balloons are placed on either side of the renal arteries.
 The infra-renal (IR) balloon is inflated first to 70 % occlusion.
 It is recommended that the supra-renal (SR) balloon be inflated to 70 % occlusion about 5 minutes later.
 Inflation of both balloons should be maintained for 40 minutes.
 Balloon inflation may be modified over this period, based on the patient’s blood pressure.
 The balloons should be sequentially deflated, SR then IR, and removed.
 Treatment with the NeuroFlo catheter is recommended only after patients have failed or are ineligible for medical therapy.

-Lylyk et al (2005) reported the findings of 24 selected patients with symptomatic vasospasm due to aneurysmal SAH treated by partial and transitory aortic obstruction with a novel device (NeuroFlo, CoAxia, MN).
+Lylyk et al (2005b) reported the findings of 24 selected patients with symptomatic vasospasm due to aneurysmal SAH treated by partial and transitory aortic obstruction with a novel device (NeuroFlo, CoAxia, MN).
 Aneurysms were secured by coils prior to the procedure.
-These researchers studied the adverse effects related to the aorta-obstructing device, and changes in CBF and neurological outcome.
+These researchers studied the adverse effects related to the aorta-obstructing device, and changes in cerebral blood flow (CBF) and neurological outcome.
 Mean flow velocity increased in both middle cerebral arteries over 15 %, and the score in the NIH Stroke Scale decreased greater than or equal to 2 point in 20 patients (83 %).
 During the procedure, 3 patients developed symptoms that were controlled.
 At 30 days follow-up, 3 patients had 6 points (unrelated death), 3 had 3 points, 6 had 1 point, and 12 had 0 points, in the modified Rankin scale.
 The authors concluded that partial aortic obstruction was safe, the CBF increased without inducing significant hypertension and the neurological defects improved in most of the patients.
 They stated that efficacy with a better level of evidence will be determined by a randomized study.

 In an interim report of the Safety and Efficacy of NeuroFlo Technology in Ischemic Stroke (SENTIS) trial, Uflacker et al (2008) concluded that the NeuroFlo system so far proved to be safe enough for clinical use and seems to be promising in improving survival in the acute stroke population.
 However, this article was later retracted (2009).